Editing images for your website

 Think about size before uploading images

-Any image that you want to add to your website needs to be the "right size" - that is, the desired width and height that you want it to appear on screen - before you add it to the File manager in your website CMS.
-Images cannot be edited within the CMS.
+Any image that you want to add to your website needs to be the "right size" - that is, the desired width and height that you want it to appear on screen - before you add it to the File Manager in your website CMS.
+Images cannot be resized on the web page.